Isamu Noguchi Furniture

-Furniture influence by Isamu Noguchi is still seen in today’s products.
-Born in Los Angeles in 1904, Noguchi spent the majority of his life in America and Japan.
+We still see furniture influence by Isamu Noguchi in today’s products.
+Born in Los Angeles in 1904, Noguchi spent most his life in America and Japan.

 Two iconic styles that characterize Isamu are the occasional table and coffee tables.
-The modern look coffee table was designed in 1944.
-His design was a far departure from traditional wooden pieces with symetrical legs and a classic look.
+They designed the modern look coffee table in 1944.
+His design was a far departure from traditional wooden pieces with symmetrical legs and a classic look.